avlam/UCB-HW5/Pyber_avl/Pyber_avl.md

 written by: A. Lam

 # Analysis:
-- Observation 1:
+- Observation 1: Assuming that fares are directly related to distance driven, it would make sense that urban cities would have a higher quantity of rides per city with shorter fares.
+Similarly, rural areas would have less frequent rides spanning much larger distances, resulting in higher average fares.
-- Observation 2:
+- Observation 2: The quantity of rides contributed by Urban cities offsets the fact that most of them have much lower fares than rural areas, as evidenced by the bubble chart and pie chart on total fares.
-- Observation 3:
+- Observation 3: Port James has a surprisingly high number of rides uncharacteristic of any other city in the dataset.

 # Setup